exonum/exonum-doc/src/get-started/data-proofs.md

         // actual implementation skipped
     }

-    /// Creates a new wallet and append first record to its history. pub fn create_wallet(
+    /// Creates a new wallet and appends the first record to its history. pub fn create_wallet(
         &mut self,
         key: Address,